has9800/has9800/README.md

 # 👋 Hi, I’m Hasan
-My name is Hasan and I'm an ex software engineer and current data analyst with a focus and specialization in business intelligence analytics.
+My name is Hasan and I'm an ex software engineer and current data analyst specializing in business intelligence analytics.

 <br />

-Currently, I'm working as a remote marketing analyst for a major healthcare company in the United Arab Emirates.
+Currently, I'm working as a remote business intelligence analyst for a major healthcare company in the United Arab Emirates.
 I analyze marketing data and turn it into actionable insights, and provide analysis on key business data.
-Finally, I create dashboards and consult on marketing and business strategy with the marketing deparment and also the business execs. including the CFO and CEO.
+Finally, I create dashboards and consult on marketing and business strategy with the marketing deparment and also the business execs including the CFO and CEO.

 <hr />